choonghyunryu/dlookr/README.md

 #> 6 Income   Medium    Yes       0.961 0.000948    135
 ```

 The `Income` variable does not follow the normal distribution.
+However,
-However, if the `US` is `No` and the `ShelveLoc` is `Good` or `Bad` at the significance level of 0.01, it follows the normal distribution.
+the case where `US` is `No` and `ShelveLoc` is `Good` and `Bad` at the
+significance level of 0.01, it follows the normal distribution.

-In the following, we perform `normality test of log(Income)` for each combination of `ShelveLoc` and `US` variables to inquire about normal distribution cases.
+The following example performs `normality test of log(Income)` for each
+combination of `ShelveLoc` and `US` categorical variables to search for
+variables that follow the normal distribution.

 ``` r
 carseats %>%